FDA Logo

 FDA Logo History

 The FDA was formed in 1906 as the Bureau of Chemistry.
 The organization was renamed the Food and Drug Administration in 1931 to reflect the broad scope of its activities.
-The agency’s structure includes many divisions with their missions.
+The agency’s structure includes many divisions in terms of their missions.
 For example, CDRH employees oversee the safety of devices that emit radiation, and CFSAN representatives oversee food quality.

 All medical product manufacturers must be registered with the FDA in the US.
 This requirement includes an annual inspection to ensure the company has proper manufacturing conditions.
 Materials and devices undergo mandatory testing to gain approval.

 The agency’s branching structure was used to prevent it from unifying its communication materials, so the FDA did not have a streamlined identity.
 Without a unified visual identity, there was confusion about the logos of the different divisions.
-As a result, there was a loss of semantic connection between them: they were not perceived as part of the same system.
+As a result, they lost the semantic connection between them: they were not perceived as part of the same system.

-In 2016, the organization underwent a global rebranding to standardize its design and use a recognizable visual identity to unify all of the centers and offices that make up the streamlined FDA structure.
+In 2016, the organization underwent a global rebranding to standardize its design and use a recognizable visual identity to unify all the centers and offices that comprise the streamlined FDA structure.

 Old logo